 - Temperature - 185F / 85C

 Matcha is a very special tea, and the preparation is unique for this one.
-Like tea, matcha doesn't actually dissolve into hot water.
+Like tea, matcha doesn’t actually dissolve in hot water.
 The matcha powder particles are so small that when you mix them with hot water, they are suspended in the water and then show the characteristic earthy green color.

 - Time to whisk - 0.5 minutes